-These legal provisions in criminal law are called principles nebis in idem, which means that people cannot be sued again because of actions (events) that have been decided by the judge.
-With the provisions of this principle, the possibility of a retrial in the criminal process is proven to violate the principles of legal certainty and legal justice.
+These legal provisions in criminal law are called principles nebis in idem, which means that people cannot be sued again because of actions (events) that the judge has decided.8 With the provisions of this principle, the possibility of a retrial in the criminal process is proven to violate the principles of legal certainty and legal justice.

-2. Basic Application of Res Judicata Pro Veritate Habetur Principle on criminal verdict by judges who violate the KE and PPH
+2. Essential Application of Res Judicata Pro Veritate Habetur Principle on criminal verdict by judges who violate the KE and PPH

 Judges in criminal justice decide a case based on the Criminal Code and the Criminal Procedure Code.
 However, implementing these norms alone is not enough.
-When deciding a case, a judge must have the integrity, competence, and behavior that have been determined, namely as stated in the KE and PPH.
-This is because judges have a big role as central figures in the administration of justice and are required to have integrity, morals, and professionalism in upholding law and justice.
+When determining a case, a judge must have the integrity, competence, and behavior that have been determined, as stated in the KE and PPH.
+This is because judges have a significant role as central figures in the administration of justice and must have integrity, morals, and professionalism in upholding law and justice.

-In its preparation, KE and PPH are guided by Bangalore Principles of Judicial Conduct which are principles compiled by judges from around the world as a standard code of ethics for judges.
-In the Bangalore Principle, there are 6 (six) guiding principles for judicial behavior, namely independence, impartiality, integrity, courtesy, equality, competence, and diligence.
-KE and PPH adhere to this so there are ten basic principles of the KE and PPH as follows, namely behaving fairly, behaving honestly, behaving wisely and carefully, being independent, having high integrity, being responsible, and upholding self-respect, have high discipline, behave humbly, and act professionally.
-These principles must be applied by judges in carrying out their profession to create a judicial environment that is neutral, independent, transparent, accountable, competent, and authoritative.
-Some acts that cannot be done by the Judge, among others are as follows:
+In its preparation, KE and PPH are guided by Bangalore Principles of Judicial Conduct, principles compiled by judges from around the world as a standard code of ethics for judges.
+The Bangalore Principle has 6 (six) guiding principles for judicial behavior: independence, impartiality, integrity, courtesy, equality, competence, and diligence.9 KE and PPH adhere to this, so there are ten basic principles of the KE and PPH as follows, namely behaving reasonably,

-&lt;sup>7 M.Yahya Harahap, Discussion of Problems and Application of KUHAP, Investigation and Prosecution, Second Edi (Jakarta: Sinar Grafika, 2003).
+7 M.Yahya Harahap, Discussion of Problems and Application of KUHAP, Investigation and Prosecution, Second Edi (Jakarta: Sinar Grafika, 2003).

-&lt;sup>8 R Soesilo, Criminal Law Book and Complete Explanation Article by Article (Politeia, Bogor, 1980).
+8 R Soesilo, Criminal Law Book and Complete Explanation Article by Article (Politeia, Bogor, 1980).